Content Marketing 11 min read

 5 Social Media Content Creation Tips for Striking Visuals

 - Ming Lagman

 - 17 Nov 2021 7 min read

-You can’t argue against the fact that visual content is king, especially on social networking platforms.
+You can’t argue against the fact that visual content is king, especially on social media.
 But amid rampant visual-heavy marketing, “creating engaging content” isn’t so much a question of the concept, anymore.
-Rather, it’s more of a question of the process of creating better visual content for social media.
+Rather, it’s more of a question of your specific processes in social media content creation – the kind that engages audiences.

 You see, people love stories – the telling and the listening to them.
-And if you want to grow an engaged audience, you’ll have to tell the best and most unique stories, possible.
-Today, we achieve this best through visual storytelling.
+And if you want to grow an engaged audience, social media mangement also means that you must tell the best and most unique stories.

 Why visual content works